Commercial Locksmith Melbourne

 Fast commercial locksmith and security solutions for your business, throughout Melbourne.

-We supply and install a wide range of digital locks and keypads, finger print readers, magnetic locks, and electric strikes.
+We supply and install Access Control Systems and a wide range of digital locks and keypads, finger print readers, magnetic locks, and electric strikes.
 We are exit door compliance specialists and are SCEC (Security Construction and Equipment Committee) endorsed.

 We provide commercial locksmithing services to a range of clients across Melbourne, from corner stores to Victoria Police and the Reserve Bank of Australia.
 We stock a broad range of high-quality products from global manufacturers like Borg and Suprema, as well as Australian brands like Lockwood that produce their keys and locks in Melbourne.